History of poverty in the United States: Progressive era 1890s-1920s

 Neighborhoods in Chicago color-coded by income, published in Hull House Maps and Papers.

-Catalyzed by Henry George's 1873 book Progress and Poverty, public interest in how poverty could arise even in a time of economic progress arose in the 19th century with the rise of the Progressive movement.
-The Progressive American social survey began with the publication of Hull House Maps and Papers in 1895.
-This study included essays and maps collected by Florence Kelley and her colleagues working at Hull House and staff of the United States Bureau of Labor.
-It focused on studying the conditions of the slums in Chicago, including four maps color-coded by nationality and income level, which were based on Charles Booth's earlier British pioneering work, Life and Labour of the People in London.
+The scientific social survey began with the publication of Hull House Maps and Papers in 1895.
+This study included essays and maps collected by Florence Kelley and reformers working at Hull House and at the United States Bureau of Labor.
+Hull House focused on studying the conditions of the slums in Chicago, including four maps color-coded by nationality and income level.
 Another social reformer, Jacob Riis, documented the living conditions of New York tenements and slums in his 1890 work How the Other Half Lives.
 It motivated urban reformers.